Demographics of Antarctica

-Antarctica has no permanent residents.
-It contains research stations and field camps that are staffed seasonally or year-round, and former whaling settlements.
+Antarctica contains research stations and field camps that are staffed seasonally or year-round, and former whaling settlements.
 Approximately 12 nations, all signatory to the Antarctic Treaty, send personnel to perform seasonal (summer) or year-round research on the continent and in its surrounding oceans.
+There are also two official civilian settlements: Villa Las Estrellas in Base Presidente Eduardo Frei Montalva operated by Chile, and Fortín Sargento Cabral in Esperanza Base operated by Argentina.

 The population of people doing and supporting scientific research on the continent and its nearby islands south of 60 degrees south latitude (the region covered by the Antarctic Treaty) varies from approximately 4,000 in summer to 1,000 in winter.
 In addition, approximately 1,000 personnel including ship's crew and scientists doing onboard research are present in the waters of the treaty region.
 The largest station, McMurdo Station, has a summer population of about 1,000 people and a winter population of about 200.

+Births

 At least 11 children have been born in Antarctica.
 The first was Emilio Marcos Palma, born on 7 January 1978 to Argentine parents at Esperanza, Hope Bay, near the tip of the Antarctic peninsula.
-The first girl born on the Antarctic continent was Marisa De Las Nieves Delgado, born on May 27, 1978.
+The first girl born on the Antarctic continent was Marisa De Las Nieves Delgado, born on 27 May 1978.
 The birth occurred at Fortín Sargento Cabral, Base Esperanza (Argentine Army).

+Solveig Gunbjørg Jacobsen of Norway, born in the island territory of South Georgia on 8 October 1913, was the first person born and raised in the Antarctic (the world region south of the Antarctic Convergence).
+The first human born in the wider Antarctic region was the Australian James Kerguelen Robinson, born in the Kerguelen Islands on 11 March 1859.

+Languages

+English, Spanish, and Russian are the most widely spoken languages spoken in Antarctica.
+Spanish is dominant among South American launchpads of Argentina and Chile for Antarctic voyages.
+While Spanish is spoken especially among Argentinian, Chilean, and other Spanish-speaking research stations, English is the most widely used language.
+This is due to the large representation of English-speaking countries and the fact that English has become the de facto language of scientific research in the region.
+Antarctic English, a distinct variety of the English language, has been found to be spoken by people living on Antarctica and the subantarctic islands.